ivans14/AI-Belief_Revision/README.md

 ### Run the program
-To run the project run the `display.exe`.
-It is an executable file that will automatically launch the code for you by double-clicking it.
+To run the project run the `display.py`.

 ### Notes
 * The system doesn't allow for bi-implication yet as the implementation has resulted tricky and could't make it in time.
 We recomend transforming the expression and using the logical operators avaible for you on the display.